uurum/time-localyzer/README.md

-# Getting Started with Create React App
+# Time Localyzer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This react based project gives you a time in different timezone.
+You can reach demo from [here](eduteknoloji.com.tr/time-localyzer).

 ## Available Scripts